Zoobumafu/BeatSaber-Playlist-Master/README.md

 # BeatSaberUltimatePlaylistEditor
-**This software work with playlists files that are read by the (https://github.com/rithik-b/PlaylistManager, "Playlist Manager mod by rithik-b"), BeatSaber can't read the playlist files**
+**This software work with playlists files that are read by the ["Playlist Manager mod by rithik-b"](https://github.com/rithik-b/PlaylistManager), BeatSaber can't read the playlist files**

 ## Features
 - Create and delete new playlists.